eriktrom/thorax-docs/src/content/api.md

 ### bindToRoute *Thorax.Util.bindToRoute(callback [,failback])*

 Used by `model.load` and `collection.load`.
 Binds the callback to the current route.
-If the browser navigtates to another route in the time between when the callback is bound and when it is executed, callback will not be called.
+If the browser navigates to another route in the time between when the callback is bound and when it is executed, callback will not be called.
 Else failback will be called if present.

     routerMethod: function() {
       var callback = Thorax.Util.bindToRoute(function() {